 Most debtors run into problems in Chapter 13 bankruptcy when:

 But a debtor who stops making payments will face a case dismissal.
 The debtor will receive credit for the payments made but will remain responsible for any outstanding balances.
 By contrast, a Chapter 7 conversion will allow the debtor to discharge (wipe out) all qualifying debt.

 Unless you have already received a Chapter 7 bankruptcy discharge within the last eight years, you can convert your Chapter 13 case to Chapter 7 at any time.
-To convert your Chapter 13 to a Chapter 7, you simply file a Notice of Conversion with the court and pay a conversion fee.
-However, keep in mind that you must still qualify for Chapter 7 bankruptcy in order to complete your case and receive a discharge (discussed below).
+You’ll file a Notice of Conversion with the court and pay a conversion fee.
+An official bankruptcy form doesn’t exist for this notice; however, your court might have a local form.